socaria/innovamat-challenge/README.md

 * src/server.js: is the server where are the end-points of our API.
 * src/routes: there are the routes declarated of each entity.
 * src/utils: there are the methos "score", "nextActivity" and nextActivityAdaptativeFactor".
-* src/tests: there are the tests for the utils'methods.
+* src/tests: there are the tests for the utils methods.
-* mocks: there are the mocked informations about itineraries and students.
+* mocks: there are the mocked information about itineraries and students.

 ## Starting configuration

-Make sure you have Node *v12.x* installed:</br>
+Make sure you have Node *v16.x* installed:</br>
 </br>
     bash $ node -v
 </br>